-Since the end of the last financial year, the Group has continued to perform strongly across its segments and in line with management expectations.
-The Group experienced strong sales growth in the three months ended 31 March 2014, with sales of €230.1 million, as compared to €173.8 million for the three months ended 31 March 2013.
-This growth was principally due to increased operations in the SADC driven by the Nacala Corridor railway project in Malawi, the Chimoio-Espungabera Road project in Mozambique and the Great East Road project in Zambia.
-In the three months ended 31 March 2014, the Group's third party supplies and services expenses significantly increased, in line with the Group's increased operations.
-These expenses amounted to €72.8 million in the three months ended 31 March 2014, as compared to €28.3 million for the three months ended 31 March 2013.
+Since the end of the last financial year, the Group has continued to perform in line with management expectations.
+The Group experienced strong sales growth in the six months ended 30 June 2014, with sales of $\[mathebox{0.6}\]$ 556.7 million, an increase of 28.6 per cent. as compared to $\[mathebox{0.6}\]$ 432.9 million recorded for the six months ended 30 June 2013.
+This growth was principally due to increased operations in SADC driven by the Nacala Corridor railway project in Malawi, the Chimoio-Espungabera Road project in Mozambique and the Great East Road project in Zambia.
+In the six months ended 30 June 2014, the Group's third party supplies and services expenses increased by 47.4 per cent., following the Group's increased operations.
+These expenses amounted to $\[mathebox{0.6}\]$ 48.2 million in the six months ended 30 June 2014, as compared to $\[mathebox{0.6}\]$ 5 million for the six months ended 30 June 2013.
 This increase was principally due to an increase in specialised works for civil construction projects and increased leases and rents for the Nacala Corridor railway project and the rehabilitation of the Sena Corridor.

-Since the end of the first quarter of 2014, the Nacala Corridor railway project in Malawi and the Chimoio-Espungabera Road project in Mozambique have continued to drive sales, in particular given the end of the rainy season which has allowed for an acceleration in activities.
-The Group's third party supplies and services expenses have remained consistent since the end of the first quarter due to the continued specialised works for civil construction projects and increased leases and rents for the Nacala Corridor railway project and the rehabilitation of the Sena Corridor.
+Since 30 June 2014, the Nacala Corridor railway project in Malawi and the Chimoio-Espungabera Road project in Mozambique have continued to drive sales, given the usual seasonality of the Group's outdoor projects which allows for an acceleration in activities during the third quarter of each year.
+The Group's third party supplies and services expenses have remained consistent since 30 June 2014 due to the continued specialised works for civil construction projects and increased leases and rents for the Nacala Corridor railway project, the Great East Road project in Zambia and the rehabilitation of the Sena Corridor.

-The Group expects the Nacala Corridor railway project in Malawi and the Chimoio-Espungabera Road project in Mozambique to continue to drive sales growth in the current financial year.
-In addition, the Group has recently started work on the rehabilitation of the Great East Road, the 98.9 kilometre section from Luangwa Bridge to Nyimba in Zambia which it expects to complete in 2015, the 95.5 kilometre section from Sinda to Katete to Mtenguleni and the 50.4 kilometre section from Mtenguleni to the Mwami Border (with a total contract value of approximately €118.6 million).
+The Group expects the Nacala Corridor railway project in Malawi and the Chimoio-Espungabera Road project in Mozambique to continue to drive sales growth in the current financial year until each project's expected completion in December 2014 and March 2015, respectively.
+In addition, the Group has recently started work on the rehabilitation of the Great East Road, the 98.9 kilometre section from Luangwa Bridge to Nyimba in Zambia which it expects to complete in 2015, the 95.5 kilometre section from Sinda to Mtenguleni via Katete and the 50.4 kilometre section from Mtenguleni to the Mwami Border (with a total contract value of approximately €112 million).